Infineon/Getting_Started_Box_IoT/README.md

 ## Dual-Adapter Trust-X

 The Dual-Adapter Trust-X is a adapter for combining Infineon Shield2Go boards with Wemos formfactor microcontroller boards.
-The adapter is equipped with an OPTIGA‚Ñ¢ Trust X chip.
+The adapter is equipped with an OPTIGAô Trust X chip.

-### OPTIGA‚Ñ¢ Trust X
+### OPTIGAô Trust X
 <a name="DualAdapter"></a>
 <img src="https://github.com/Infineon/Assets/raw/master/Pictures/OPTIGA-Trust-X.png">